Win Tickets To 'An Evening Of Love'

 Tickets are on sale now at foxwoods.com, but all this week you can win tickets with Hot 93.7!

-Listen for your chance to call-in all this week with the Hot Morning Crew.
+Listen for your chance to call-in all this week with DJ Bigg Man.
 When you hear the cue to call, dial (860) 674-9307 and you could win a pair of tickets to see the show!